Croatian literature: Modern literature up to 1914

-The modernist movement manifested itself not only in literature, but also in the visual arts, and other aspects of cultural and national life.
-From the beginning, there were two distinct threads: one mainly apolitical, cosmopolitan, and aesthetic ("Mladost", "Hrvatski salon", "Život"), while the other was younger, more progressive and political ("Nova nada", "Hrvatska misao", "Novo doba", "Narodna misao", "Glas").
+The modernist movement manifested itself in literature, the visual arts, and other aspects of cultural and national life.
+From the beginning, there were two distinct threads: one mainly apolitical, cosmopolitan, and aesthetic (Mladost, Hrvatski salon, Život), while the other was younger, more progressive and political (Nova nada, Hrvatska misao, Novo doba, Narodna misao, Glas).
 A few prominent writers, such as Antun Gustav Matoš and Dinko Šimunović, were not involved in either movement.
 The difference between "old" and "young" lasted for more than a decade and was related to similar movements in the rest of Europe.
 In addition, there was a new openness to other influences and literature in French, German, Russian, Italian, Polish and Czech all left their mark.

 The struggle for creative freedom in literature and the arts was led by modern idealist Milivoj Dežman (Ivanov).
 On the other side, Milan Marjanović believed that Croatian literature should be the driving force in the political struggle of the people.
 Similar thinkers of the time were Ante Kovačić, Silvije Strahimir Kranjčević and Vladimir Nazor.
-The novelist and playwright Milutin Cihlar Nehajev, ("Veliki grad", Big City, 1919), wrote a series of essays on national and foreign writers, and his "Bijeg" (Escape, 1909) is considered typical of Croatian modernist novels with its alienated and confused vision looking to solve national problems by escape.
+The novelist and playwright Milutin Cihlar Nehajev (Veliki grad, Big City, 1919) wrote a series of essays on national and foreign writers, and his Bijeg (Escape, 1909) is considered typical of Croatian modernist novels with its alienated and confused vision looking to solve national problems by escape.

 Modernism was particularly strong in the field of poetry.
-The freely-expressed eroticism, ecstasy and rebellion against the discipline of life in Milan Begović's "Knjiga Boccadoro" (Boccadoro Book, 1900) acted as a manifesto and remains a standard of Croatian poetry.
+The freely-expressed eroticism, ecstasy and rebellion against the discipline of life in Milan Begović's Knjiga Boccadoro (Boccadoro Book, 1900) acted as a manifesto and remains a standard of Croatian poetry.
 Begović's poetry was similar in style to that of Dragutin Domjanić, although Domjanić tended to be more lyrical and sentimental.
-He achieved some success with his poem "Kipci i popevke", (Statuettes and popular songs 1917).
+He achieved some success with his poem Kipci i popevke, (Statuettes and popular songs 1917).
 Another prominent poet of the period was Vladimir Vidrić, whose work forms part of the wider European symbolism movement.

-In theatre, Ivo Vojnović captivated the public with plays such as "Ekvinocij" (Equinox, 1895).
-Although his early works dealt with cosmopolitan themes, Dubrovnik remained his major inspiration especially in "Dubrovačka trilogija" (Dubrovnik Trilogy, 1903).
-In that work, the subject relates to realism, although the technique and inspiration is entirely modernist.
+In theatre, Ivo Vojnović captivated the public with plays such as Ekvinocij (Equinox, 1895).
+Although his early works dealt with cosmopolitan themes, Dubrovnik remained his major inspiration, especially in Dubrovačka trilogija (Dubrovnik Trilogy, 1903).
+The subject relates to realism in that work, although the technique and inspiration is entirely modernist.

-Around the same time, Vladimir Nazor began his career, and was to become one of the most versatile and prolific authors of the modern age ("Slavenske legende", Slavic Legends, 1900).
+Around the same time, Vladimir Nazor began his career and became one of the most versatile and prolific authors of the modern age (Slavenske legende, Slavic Legends, 1900).
 His writing is modernist, though based on a realist tradition.
 Some of the most outstanding narrative prose was written by Dinko Šimunović, whose novels described life in the rural hinterland of Dalmatia.